-Tuberculin (TB) Any student coming from or returning from a high-risk country must obtain an updated TB Skin Test annually.
+• Tuberculin (TB) Any student coming from or returning from a high-risk country must obtain an updated TB Skin Test annually.
 If a student has a positive TB Skin Test, then a chest x-ray taken within the last year is required.

-Skill rest, their a chest x-ray taken within the last year is required.
-Recom mended Vaccinations Hepatitis A Description Two dose vaccine series.
+Recommended Vaccinations Description • Hepatitis A Two dose vaccine series.
 A positive Hepatitis A titer (blood test) will be accepted in lieu of this vaccination if no records are available. • Hepatitis B Three dose vaccine series.
-A positive Hepatitis B titer (blood test) will be accepted in lieu of this vaccine series if no records are available. • Meningitis B Two dose vaccine series • HPV Three dose vaccine series • Influenza Single dose annually
+A positive Hepatitis B titer (blood test) will be accepted in lieu of this vaccine series if no records are available. • Meningitis B Two dose vaccine series • HPV Three dose vaccine series • Influenza Single dose annually • Polio Primary series in childhood with IPV alone, OPV alone, or IPV/OPV Sequentially • COVID-19 Two doses (one dose of J&J), and one booster dose (two doses for those over 50 years of age or those over 12 years of age who are immunocompromised).

-Polio

-Primary series in childhood with IPV alone, OPV alone, or IPV/OPV

-Sequentially

-Timeline Students must provide all immunization documentation to the College's Wellness Center before arriving on campus for classes, moving into the residence halls, or participating in any official College function.
-(Note: if you are unable to meet this timeline due to extenuating circumstances, please contact the Wellness Center Director or Dean of students to make alternative arrangements).
-Students who have an incomplete immunization record as of the 8th day of classes will have a hold placed on their account, and will not be able to register for the following semester.
+Timeline Students must provide all immunization documentation to The College of Idaho Health & Wellness Center before arriving on campus for classes, moving into the residence halls, or participating in any official College function.
+(Note: if you are unable to meet this timeline due to extenuating circumstances, please contact the Wellness Center Director or Dean of students to discuss alternative arrangements).

+Students who have an incomplete immunization record as of the 10th day of classes will have a hold placed on their account, and will not be able to register for the following semester.
 In addition, students with incomplete records may be removed from the residence halls and/or in-person courses until all requirements are met (no refunds available).
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.

 Exemptions The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages Personal/philosophical exemptions to required vaccines.
-The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption

-Request Form must be submitted to the Wellness Center for review and approval by the first day of classes for the semester in which the student intends to enroll.
-Students who do not have an approved exemption and still have an incomplete immunization record as of the 8th day of classes will have a hold placed on their account, and will be removed from the residence halls (no refunds available) until all requirements are met.
+The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption Request Form must be submitted to the Wellness Center for review and approval by the first day of classes for the semester in which the student intends to enroll.
+Students who do not have an approved exemption and still have an incomplete immunization record as of the 10th day of classes will have a hold placed on their account, and will be removed from the residence halls (no refunds available) until all requirements are met.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.
 Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records (including recommended immunizations) may be asked to begin regular testing at their own expense, restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).